Open Accessibility Menu

 Kern Medical's Student Union:

-Medical students have around-the-clock access to the Student Union, a collaborative study area with computers, cubbies, a conference room and a kitchen and lounge.
+Medical students have 24-hour access to the Student Union — a collaborative study area with computers, cubbies, a conference room, kitchen, and lounge.
+Check out the Student Union here!